 Heat stress or heat-related illness can include symptoms such as tiredness, dizziness, headaches, nausea, excessive sweating, paleness, rapid breathing or heart rate, high temperatures or extreme thirst.
-Workers should understand these symptoms and be aware that heat stress can pose long-term health risks.
+Producers should ensure that workers understand these symptoms and are aware that heat stress can pose long-term health risks.
 Protecting workers from heat stress can include simple measures such as earlier working times, more frequent rest breaks, protection from the sun and improved hydration.

-Further reference: ILO, Code of practice on Safety and Health in Agriculture (2011)
+ILO, Code of practice on Safety and Health in Agriculture (2011)